metawars/metawars/README.md

-🔹 MetaWars (MWR) Coin Description
+# 🚀 MetaWars (MWR)

-MetaWars (MWR) is a futuristic-themed cryptocurrency token representing a "digital war" within the metaverse and blockchain realm.
-Designed to serve as the economic hub of metaverse games, NFT marketplaces, and as a tool for participating in inter-protocol battles and DAO governance, MWR brings the spirit of epic Star Wars-style conflict into the Web3 ecosystem.
+**MetaWars (MWR)** is a futuristic-themed cryptocurrency token symbolizing **"digital warfare"** in the realms of metaverse and blockchain.
+Built for utility within metaverse games, NFT marketplaces, and DAO-based governance, MWR merges sci-fi narrative with Web3 technology — invoking the epic spirit of Star Wars in the decentralized world.

+## 🌌 Overview

-This token combines entertainment, utility, and community elements into a single virtual galaxy ecosystem where users can battle, trade, and build alliances using MWR as the primary currency.
+MetaWars introduces a galactic ecosystem where users can **battle, trade, stake, and govern** using MWR as the central currency.
+Players choose their allegiance — **LightChain** or **DarkNode** — and engage in inter-protocol conflicts.

-🧾 MetaWars (MWR) – Whitepaper Summary
-📌 1.
-Introduction
-MetaWars represents the conflict between networks, decentralized power, and major forces in the Web3 world.
-We are building a world where anyone can choose their side — LightChain or DarkNode — and fight for dominance through technology, digital assets, and DAO-driven strategy.

-💡 2.
-Vision & Mission
+## 🧠 Vision & Mission

-Vision: To build a gamified metaverse ecosystem that blends interactive storytelling with crypto technology.
+- **Vision**: Create an interactive, gamified metaverse driven by community and powered by blockchain.

-Mission: To establish MWR as the main utility token for metaverse battles, DAO voting, and in-game economy.
+- **Mission**: Make MWR the core token for metaverse combat, governance voting, and digital economies.

-⚙️ 3.
-Tokenomics
-Allocation	Percentage
-Liquidity	20%
-Community Rewards	25%
-Staking / Play2Earn	25%
-Team & Founders	15%
-Marketing & Airdrop	10%
-Ecosystem Fund	5%

-Total Supply: 1,000,000,000 MWR

-Token Ticker: MWR

-Blockchain: Solana / EVM compatible (select based on deployment preference)

-🛡️ 4.
-Core Features
+## ⚙️ Key Features

-Galactic DAO: The community votes on narrative direction and economic policy.
+- **🗳️ Galactic DAO** – Community-driven storytelling and economic policy.

-BattleNFT: Character and weapon NFTs used in combat games.

-MetaVerse Arena: An interactive world where faction-based battles take place.

-Interchain Skirmish: Interoperability features for cross-blockchain battles.

-🧠 5.
-Roadmap
-Q2 2025 – Concept development, early community formation, whitepaper release

-Q3 2025 – Smart contract audit, NFT beta launch, airdrop campaign

-Q4 2025 – Alpha launch of Metaverse Arena, staking goes live

-2026 – DAO governance voting begins, cross-chain expansion

-🤝 6.
-Team & Community
-Built by enthusiasts of crypto, gaming, and sci-fi, the MetaWars team is open to global collaboration.
-The community is the commanding force in this digital war.

-🔐 7.
-Security & Audit
-MWR smart contracts will undergo independent audits to ensure complete user security.
+- **🛡️ BattleNFT** – Characters, weapons, and items in NFT format.
+- **🌐 MetaVerse Arena** – Interactive battle world with factions.
+- **🔗 Interchain Skirmish** – Cross